Servings: 4-6 serving(s)

 Baked beans were a common Saturday night supper when I was growing up, along with molasses brown bread.
 And when I was really little mom would sometimes add chopped hot dogs to the baked beans, I suppose to make the meal more palatable to those of us who hadn’t yet acquired a taste for them.

 I have high hopes that they’ll love this new recipe.
-Based on a recipe from East Coast Living magazine, this version of baked beans is filled with apples and seasoned with sage, which add a new dimension to the flavour and makes them especially well-suited to fall.
+This version of baked beans is filled with apples and seasoned with sage, which add a new dimension to the flavour and makes them especially well-suited to fall.
+(I got the idea to add apples from a recipe featured in East Coast Living magazine, )

 Not a fan of sage?
 Substitute thyme for the sage called for in the recipe.